-In addition to the current plan membership and asset data, information on historical claims experience, including nature of absence and benefit levels are, in most cases, necessary for the valuation.
-Data may come from the plan sponsor or other sources, such as insurance carriers, brokers or plan administrators.

-In identifying the data needed, the actuary would bear in mind that the pertinent benefits are those applicable during retirement or while the member is not actively at work but not yet retired.
-Where appropriate, the actuary would obtain claims data split by plan, by age, by location, by status (retiree, inactive, spouse, other dependent) and by type of expense (drug, hospital, etc.)
+- In addition to the current plan membership and asset data, information on historical claims .01 1450.01 experience, including nature of absence and benefit levels are, in most cases, necessary for the 1530.01 1710.10 valuation.
+Data may come from the plan sponsor or other sources, such as insurance carriers, brokers or plan administrators. - In identifying the data needed, the actuary would bear in mind that the pertinent benefits are .02 those applicable during retirement or while the member is not actively at work but not yet retired.
+Where appropriate, the actuary would obtain claims data split by plan, by age, by 1530.02 location, by status (retiree, inactive, spouse, other dependent) and by type of expense (drug, hospital, etc.).

-The actuary would obtain plan documents including funding and underwriting arrangements, collective bargaining agreements and other information regarding past practices, cost sharing arrangements between the sponsors and the plan members, and communication between the plan sponsor and the members.
+- The actuary would obtain plan documents including funding and underwriting arrangements, .03 1530.10 collective bargaining agreements and other information regarding past practices, cost sharing 1730.08 arrangements between the sponsors and the plan members, and communication between the plan sponsor and the members.
 This is used to determine the plan provisions with sufficient accuracy for the purposes of the valuation.
-Prior plan provisions may be needed to analyse claims information prior to the valuation date.

-The actuary would also determine whether there were any changes in the current plan provisions or practices which were provided contractually on the valuation date, but which were scheduled to take effect at a future date.
+Prior plan provisions may be needed to analyse claims information prior to the valuation date. - The actuary would also determine whether there were any changes in the current plan provisions .04 or practices that were provided contractually on the valuation date, but that were scheduled to 1730.02 take effect at a future date.